-Global Health Track in Neurology
+Global Neurology Distinction

 Learning Objectives

-- develop a broad-based understanding of the practice of neurology in global health settings, including domestic and foreign resource-limited settings, as well as international resource-rich settings.
+- Develop a broad-based understanding of the practice of neurology in global health settings, including domestic and foreign resource-limited settings, as well as international resource-rich settings

-- understand the epidemiology, presentation, approach to diagnosis and treatment of common neurological disorders in global health settings
+- Understand the epidemiology, presentation, approach to diagnosis and treatment of common neurological disorders in global health settings

-- understand the cultural aspects and health systems relevant to the practice of neurology in global health settings
+- Understand the cultural aspects and health systems relevant to the practice of neurology in global health settings

-- understand the social, political, and economic forces within countries and international relations in modulating healthcare funding and delivery
+- Understand the social, political, and economic forces within countries and international relations in modulating healthcare funding and delivery

 Requirements